-The Norwegian aquaculture industry has sustainability challenges, particularly related to lice and escape of fish.
+The Norwegian aquaculture industry has challenges, particularly related to salmon lice and escape of farmed fish.
 With the goal of technology development that can solve these challenges, the authorities introduced development licenses in 2015.
-The arrangement was temporary, and these special permits for salmon farming were to be awarded a concept that contributed to significant innovation.
+The arrangement was temporary, and these special permits for salmon farming should be awarded to concepts that contributes to significant innovation.
 The Directorate of Fisheries received a total of 104 applications.
-As of May 2020, 18 of the applications have been granted licenses, 82 have been rejected and four are waiting for a decision.

 The aim of DEVELOP (Development licenses as a driver for innovation in fish farming Effects on technology, industry and regulation) is to study the effects of development licenses.
 This provides knowledge about the effects of development permits as a strategy for innovation in the aquaculture industry and contributes to knowledge-based management.
 Effects in five areas are studied: 1. technology development, 2. actors involved in technology development and innovation, 3. ownership and transfer of knowledge, 4. industrial structure and 5. government regulation.

 Methods used in this work include document analysis, interviews, and workshops.
 Innovations in different parts of the value chain have been important for the development of the Norwegian aquaculture industry, and the suppliers have played an essential part (Afewerki et al. 2022).